DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/00 Getting Started with DropDownBox.md

 #include tutorials-intro-installationnote

-The DropDownBox component consists of a text field that displays the current value, and a drop-down field that can contain any UI element.
+The DropDownBox component consists of a text field that displays the current value and a drop-down field that can contain any UI element.

-This tutorial shows how to add the DropDownBox component to your application and configure the component's core features.
+This tutorial shows how to add the DropDownBox component to your application and configure this component's core features.

 <div class="simulator-desktop-container" data-view="/Content/Applications/22_1/GettingStartedWith/DropDownBox/index.html, /Content/Applications/22_1/GettingStartedWith/DropDownBox/index.js, /Content/Applications/22_1/GettingStartedWith/DropDownBox/index.css"></div>